May 12 in Yankee History

 • And with the 2007 season we had yet another Yankee born May 12, which happened when first baseman Josh Phelps (1978) made the squad in Spring Training.
 Phelps was the first player to make the Yankee team after being selected as a Rule-5 selection in years, but he was released after hitting two long balls and driving in 12 in 36 games.
 Phelps hit 57 home runs with 212 rbi’s from 2000 to 2005, mostly with Toronto.
 He added five homers and 19 rbi’s in Pittsburgh in 2007 after his release, and one more rbi with the Cardinals in 2008.

 • The search for starting pitching led the Yankees to add the most recent significant addition to this list, righthander Lance Lynn (1987), whom the Yankees acquired from Minnesota on July 30, 2018, for Tyler Austin and a minor leaguer.
 A starter for much of his six years in St. Louis, Lynn had gone 7-8 for the Twins that year, then 3-2 in the Bronx down the stretch.
 He did not pitch well against Boston in the ALDS, lost to the Red Sox, three games to one.
-After good years with Texas in both 2019 and 2020, and with the White Sox in 2021 and 2022, his career record stands as 123-88 with one save, though that includes an 0-4 mark with the Palehose in 2023, as of this writing.
+After good years with Texas in both 2019 and 2020, with the White Sox in 2021 and 2022, the Dodgers in 2023, and a 1-0 record as of this writing with St. Louis in 2024, his career record stands as 127-95 with one save.

 • The list of other May 12 birthdays starts with Tom Umphlett (1930) and Kenny Greer (1967) because the former ended up with the Yanks while Greer started with them (though neither ever played a game with the parent club).
 Umphlett stroked six homers and drove in 111 runs with the Red Sox and Senators from 1953-1955 before being traded by Boston with cash to the Yankees for Billy Gardner in June 1962.
 Greer, on the other hand, was drafted by New York in the 10th round of the 1988 amateur draft, and was shipped to the New York Mets for Frank Tanana in September 1993.
 He posted a 1-2 record while pitching one year with the Mets and one with the Giants.